nektro/andesite/README.md

 | `--public` | `string` | none. | Path of root directory for `/public/`. |
 | `--port` | `int` | `8000` | Port for web server to bind to. |
 | `--base` | `string` | `/` | HTTP path of app root. |
+### Options
+Use these to configure your Andesite instance.
+All are optional.
+"Name" refers to the name of the CLI flag that may be used.
+"Config Name" refers to the key name inside of your `config.json`.
+More on that later.

 ### Creating Credentials
 In order to create a "closed directory" with Andesite, you will need to create an app on your Identity Provider(s) of choice.
 See the [nektro/go.oauth2](https://github.com/nektro/go.oauth2#readme) docs for more detailed info on this process on where to go and what data you'll need.